The previous list of Essential Questions

 - Should a president be impeached for ethical lapses and moral improprieties?

-- Should the United States use military force to support democracy in Eastern Europe?
-In the Middle East?
+- Should the United States use military force to support democracy in [choose one: eastern Europe, the Middle East]?

 - Is it constitutional for the United States to fight preemptive wars?
-Was the United States justified to fight a war to remove Saddam Hussein from power?
+Was the United States justified in fighting a war to remove Saddam Hussein from power?

 - Is the world safer since the end of the Cold War?